mlaveaux/merc/README.md

 # Overview

-This is a re-implementation of the core functionality of the [mCRL2](https://mcrl2.org) toolset in Rust.
-The main goal is demonstrate a correct implementation using mostly safe Rust, with a secondary goal to achieve similar performance to the C++ toolset.
-This goal is achieved by a combination of improved static analysis of the Rust compiler in combination with safe defaults.
-Furthermore, utilising features of the language to achieve safe apis.
+This repository contains a re-implementation of the core functionality of the [mCRL2](https://mcrl2.org) toolset in the Rust programming language.
+Its name is an acronym for "**m**CRL2 **e**xcept **R**eliable & **C**oncurrent", which should not be taken literal.
+The main goal is demonstrate a correct implementation using (mostly) safe Rust, with a secondary goal to achieve similar performance to the C++ toolset.

 ## Tools

 The tools directory contains prototypes to show the viability of this approach.
-The `mcrl3rewrite` tool can for example be executed using `cargo run --release --bin mcrl3rewrite`.
-Compiling the GUI tools, which requires feature `mcrl3-gui`, on Ubuntu requires `libfreetype-dev` and `libfontconfig1-dev` to be installed.
+The `merc-rewrite` tool can for example be executed using `cargo run --release --bin merc-rewrite`.
+Compiling the GUI tools on Ubuntu requires both `libfreetype-dev` and `libfontconfig1-dev` to be installed.

 # Contributing

 Compilation requires at least rustc version 1.85.0 and we use 2024 edition rust.
 By default this will build in `dev` or debug mode, and a release build can be obtained by passing `--release`.
 Note that it is necessary to run `git submodule update` after switching branches or pulling from the remote whenever any of the modules have been changed.
-Source code documentation can be found at Github [pages](https://mlaveaux.github.io/mCRL3/mcrl3/index.html).
+Source code documentation can be found at Github [pages](https://mlaveaux.github.io/merc/merc/index.html).

 # Testing

-Tests can be performed using `cargo test`, only tests of the Sabre crate can be executed with `cargo test -p mcrl3_sabre --lib` and `cargo test -- --no-capture` can be used to show the output of tests.
+Tests can be performed using `cargo test`, only tests of the Sabre crate can be executed with `cargo test -p merc_sabre --lib` and `cargo test -- --no-capture` can be used to show the output of tests.
 Alternatively, an improved test runner called [nextest](https://nexte.st/) can be used with `cargo nextest run`.
 This can be installed using `cargo install cargo-nextest`.
 This test runner offers many improvements such as always showing output of failing tests, running more tests in parallel, and offer better error messages for segfaults.
 Some tests that are ignored by default require a larger stack size, which can be set using the environment variable `RUST_MIN_STACK`.

-## Fuzzing

-We use `libfuzzer` to also perform fuzzing in addition to using random tests and integration tests.
-This requires a nightly Rust compiler to be installed.
-Furthermore, it is necessary to acquire the `cargo fuzz` command using `cargo install cargo-fuzz`.
-Then, in the directory of a crate that has a `fuzz` directory, for example `crates/utilities`, we can run the fuzzing targets using `cargo +nightly fuzz run`.
-On Windows with MSVC it is important that `clang_rt.asan_dynamic-XXX.dll` can be found on the `PATH` since it used by the fuzzing targets.

 ## LLVM Sanitizer